How to Become an Epidemiologist and Enhance Public Health

 Epidemiologist Job Description and Work Environment

-Keeping differences among specializations in mind, the typical epidemiologist job description includes the following duties.
+Keeping differences among specializations in mind, the typical epidemiologist job description includes the following duties:

 • Develop studies and methods of researching public health threats